4n0nymou3/cf-vless-config-builder/README_EN.md

 ### Chain Proxy — Fixing the Outbound IP

-By entering a URL-format config from an external server (e.g. a VPS with a fixed IP) into the Chain Proxy box, TCB configs get chained to that server: you connect first through your Worker (to bypass filtering) and then through that server to the internet — meaning the outbound IP is always fixed and equal to that server's IP.
+By entering a URL-format config from an external server (e.g. a VPS with a fixed IP) into the Chain Proxy box, TCB configs get chained to that server: you connect first through your Worker or Pages project (to bypass filtering) and then through that server to the internet — meaning the outbound IP is always fixed and equal to that server's IP.

 Formats supported in this box: VLESS (tcp/ws/grpc networks with none/tls/reality security), Trojan (tcp/ws/grpc with tls), Shadowsocks, SOCKS5, and HTTP.

 Important notes:
 - This feature only applies to JSON configs for Xray, Sing-box, and Clash, not single link-format configs, since chaining requires two coordinated nodes that can only be defined in a complete config file.
 - When this feature is enabled, a ⛓️ emoji is added next to the JSON config names so it's clear which configs are chained.
-- The config you enter in this box must not belong to another Cloudflare Worker, since Workers don't have dedicated fixed IPs; be sure to use a config from a real server (like a VPS) with its own dedicated IP.
+- The config you enter in this box must not belong to another Cloudflare Worker or Pages project, since neither has a dedicated fixed IP; be sure to use a config from a real server (like a VPS) with its own dedicated IP.
 - To disable this feature, leave the Chain Proxy box empty.

 ### Config Output Formats